 Gracious God, we pray for the Holy Spirit to break through and renew Messiah United Methodist Church, unleashing a fearless, Spirit-led congregation!
 Empower our pastors, leaders, and everyone who walks through our doors with the contagious, miraculous, saving message of Jesus.
 Boldly use each of us, without limits, to reach new people and heal a broken world.
 Create in us a joyful heart for all that You are doing in and through us to change lives and transform the world.
 We pray in the precious and powerful name of Jesus.
 Amen.

-Live stream of our Traditions service at 8:45 am and Journey contemporary worship service at 10 am CT every Sunday morning.
+Worship Online: Join us online for the live stream of our Traditions service at 8:30 am and Journey contemporary worship service at 10:30 am CT every Sunday morning.
 Prior Sunday broadcasts are available on demand all week at your convenience.